lumi-mansikkamaa/explore-us-births/README.md

 # explore-us-births

-- This is my solution for the Guided Project: Explore U.S. Births on dataquest.io.
+- This is my solution for the Guided Project: Explore US Births on dataquest.io.

 - csv files & their structures can be found [here](https://github.com/fivethirtyeight/data/tree/master/births)